TrivadisPF/trivadis-technology-radar/radar/2019-07-01/react.md

 ---
+id:				react
 title:      	"React"
 ring:       	adopt
 quadrant:   	languages-and-frameworks
+relatedTo:		[]
+alternativeTo:	[]
+skillsNeeded:	[]
+supportsTvdBB:	[]
+owners:         []
+status:			draft
+featured:       true
 ---

 [React](https://reactjs.org/) (also known as React.js or ReactJS) is an open-source JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications.